Big Bend has over 450 reported bird species, more than any other U.S. national park, with the Colima Warbler as possibly the most famous bird.

 Birds to watch for include Gray Hawk, Scaled Quail, Golden-fronted Woodpecker, Say’s and Black Phoebe, Bullock’s Oriole, Black-tailed Gnatcatcher, and Crissal Thrasher.

-If you have to make a choice between here and Rio Grande Village, the Village is probably preferable only because it’s a bigger space.
-However, if seeing the iconic Santa Elana Canyon is on your to-do list, then Cottonwood is conveniently on the way to the canyon.
+If you have to make a choice between here and Rio Grande Village, the Village will likely get you a longer species list.
+However, if seeing the iconic Santa Elena Canyon is on your to-do list, then Cottonwood Campground is only 20 minutes away.

 The Best Time of Year for Birding in Big Bend

-As for birding, spring migration is generally considered the best time to be in the park.
+Spring migration is generally considered the best time to be in the park as a bird watcher.
 Species diversity is high, and most birds are moving and singing energetically.
 This is perfect for bird watchers and photographers.
 Finding and seeing birds is easier in the spring than any other time of year.

 Big Bend is memorable any time of year, but avoid the second and third week of March if possible.